EmbeddedEnterprises/service/README.md

 $ burrow run --example auth -- -b ws://localhost:8080/ws -u CORRECT -p CORRECT
 # Should work just like the 'simple' example.
 ```

+The service library supports several authentication modes:

+- Anonymous (i.e. no username and password is specified), the client is authenticated
+  using other features, like remote-ip or some specific socket
+- Ticket (normal username and password)
+- TLS Client Auth, which provides encryption and authentication utilizing a PKI.